 Pinch collars are made of plastic and come in a variety of varieties.
 They attach to the dog’s neck with Velcro, which is applied by squeezing the collar.
 The amount of pressure depends on the size of your hand.

-An electronic dog training collar is similar to a pinch collar, but it is plastic.
+An electronic dog training collar is similar to a pinch collar but is plastic.
 A thin wire runs along the back of the dog’s neck, and if it is worn too tight, it will cause pain and discomfort for your dog.

 Electric Dog Training Collars or Shock Collars

 A few different types of training collars can be used with your dog.
 The most common type is the electric dog collar.
-This type of collar emits a shock to the dog when it does something that is not allowed, like barking or jumping up on someone.
+This type of collar shocks the dog when it does something that is not allowed, like barking or jumping up on someone.
 The shock collar is controversial to use because of the way it disciplines your dog.
-It is important to use this collar correctly and only use it as a last resort.
+Using this collar correctly and only use it as a last resort is important.

 Remote Dog Training Collar

 Remote training collars are a great way to train your dog.
 They offer a variety of ways to use them, which can be beneficial for both you and your pet.
 The most common use is as a remote collar.
 This means that you can activate the collar by pressing a button on the remote control.
 This is a great collar to use for your dog to learn obedience, as it allows you to give your dog commands from a distance.